karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 Remember that there are default values defined in the ``template.json`` file for each parameter, so you don't have to specify each and every one of the command line parameters if you don't need to.

-If you want to create a solution using the default values an override only a couple of paramenters, you could totally do it.
+If you want to create a solution using the default values an override only a couple of parameters, you could totally do it.
-For example if I execute this command: ``dotnet new mtr-api --github true --azure-pipelines false``, it will create an app using the default values for every command line parameter except the ``github`` and ``azure-pipelines`` parameters.
+For example, this command: ``dotnet new mtr-api --github true --azure-pipelines false`` will create an api solution using the default values for every command line parameter except the ``github`` and ``azure-pipelines`` parameters.

 ## 2.3. **Create the ide.host.json file**